 From furniture shops to shoe stores, employers and managers juggling multiple issues often “make do” with hiring people who might not have the experience or skills to engage visitors and convert them to customers.
 And rarely do they train the “back office” staff to think and act like a salesperson.
 But they should.

 “We were shopping for outdoor furniture, out really shopping for the first time since the Pandemic hit,” shares Boise resident Mike, “and as we approached one store a woman who was obviously an employee was also approaching us.
 She looked at us and quickly looked away, no smiles or hellos.
 She walked through the door which then shut in my wife’s face.
 We could tell the woman was from a back office, but her lack of friendliness set the stage.
-When were weren’t welcomed once inside the store it felt like we just weren’t welcome and we left.”Imagine the same situation, but with the employee smiling, saying hello and holding the door open for the customers.
-Even if a salesperson hadn’t immediately greeted them, the simple greeting offered by the back office employee would have improved the customer experience.
+When were weren’t greeted once inside the store it felt like we just weren’t welcome.
+So we left and haven’t returned.”

 Many managers and business owners are surprised to learn that a third of their complaints could be resolved by training their employees in the art of making eye contact and smiling.
 Give your team members tools, like the 10 and 5 rule, a hospitality tool that helps employees consistently greet people they encounter.
 When customers are 10 feet away, employees should receive illicit non-verbal greetings, such as a smile or a wave.
 Then, when they are 5 feet away, they should be greeted verbally.